Two Students Recognized By International Honor Society and State Education Group for Academic and Civic Achievements

-(Delaware and Chester Counties, PA • April 19, 2016)—Students Sameena Elkhashab of Broomall and Katie Thompson of Honey Brook were recognized by the Phi Theta Kappa honor society of two-year colleges and the Pennsylvania Commission for Community Colleges for their academic achievement and community volunteerism.
+(Delaware and Chester Counties, PA • April 22, 2019)—Delaware County Community College students Em Mirra and Zun Phyu Thant, both of Havertown, were recently recognized by the Phi Theta Kappa international honor society of two-year colleges and the Pennsylvania Commission for Community Colleges for their stellar academic accomplishments and unselfish community volunteerism.

 About Phi Theta Kappa